Hashir-a/Chess-Game-/README.md

 player can move only specific values players moves are alternative
-At start random function will decide which player will move first
+At start random function will decide which player will move first enum value differenciate between Person A and person B